UT-Austin-RPL/amago/index.markdown

                     <td>
 <p align="center" width="20%">
 <h3>
 "In-context" RL trains memory-equipped agents to adapt to new environments from test-time experience and unifies meta-RL, zero-shot generalization, and long-term memory into a single problem.
 While this technique was one of the first approaches to deep meta-RL <a href="https://arxiv.org/abs/1611.02779">[1]</a>, it is often outperformed by more complicated methods.
 Fortunately, the right off-policy implementation details and tuning can make in-context RL stable and competitive <a href="https://arxiv.org/abs/2110.05038">[2]</a>.
-This creates a tradeoff: off-policy in-context RL is conceptually simple but hard to use, and agents are limited by their model size, memory length, and planning horizon. <b>AMAGO</b> redesigns off-policy sequence-based RL to break these bottlenecks and stably train long-context Transformers with end-to-end RL.
+Off-policy in-context RL creates a tradeoff because it is conceptually simple but hard to use, and agents are limited by their model size, memory length, and planning horizon. <b>AMAGO</b> redesigns off-policy sequence-based RL to break these bottlenecks and stably train long-context Transformers with end-to-end RL.
 AMAGO is open-source and designed to require minimal tuning with the goal of making in-context RL an easy-to-use default in new research on adaptive agents. <br><br>
 </h3>
 </p></td></tr></table>
 </p>